mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 ##Commit changes

 Happy with the changes?
 Commit them and give them a meaningful message.
-That is seriously not a question!
+And I seriously mean [it](http://stackoverflow.com/questions/43598/suggestions-for-a-good-commit-message-format-guideline)!

 {% highlight bash %}
 $ git commit -m "<message>"